Plan

 What about pre-planning lunch to be done by lunchtime?
 Imagine putting together your lunch the night before or first thing in the morning, and all you have to do at lunchtime is say the blessing and put it on a plate!

-It won't take much effort, but it will take planning to get your lunch on the table without a long prep time.
-It's a combination of using your plan, refridgerator, freezer, microwave and crockpot.
+It won't take much effort, but it will take planning and some precooking to get your lunch on the table without a long prep time.
+It's a combination of using your plan, stove, freezer, and crock pot.

 Equipment